 During the 1950’s, the home was rented by Ms. Wanda Hubble and then later by Mr. and Mrs. Gerald Hogan.
 Mr. Hogan was a dentist and practiced his profession from the house.
 It was believed that his dentist chair was in the dining room.
 Mr. Hogan died in the late 1950’s.

 On July 17, 1959, Augusta Hogan purchased the home following her husband’s death.
 It was believed that Augusta Hogan was a school teacher in Lake Orion.
 Mrs. Hogan died in 1990 at the age of 87.

 May 25, 1978, the house was sold to Fred and Jean Dickman.
 Fred was in the publications business at General Dynamics in Sterling Heights.
 Jean operated her own custom framing business in the village of Lake Orion from 1977-1987.
 They made many changes to the house and always tried to maintain the appearance of a Victorian home.
 Changes were the addition to the upstairs and the rear of the house, front porch, fencing, landscaping and internal renovation and decoration.

 May 28, 2005, the house was sold to Jim and Renee Rowe.
-The Rowes converted the home into commercial property for their business, Treeside Psychological Clinic PC.
+The Rowes converted the home into commercial property for their business, Treeside Psychological Clinic.
 They renovated the downstairs bathroom and put a handicap ramp in the back to comply with disability codes.
 They also added a wall to the living room to provide office space and privacy.